-A History of the African Peoples in theTurks and Caicos
+A History of the African Peoples in the Turks and Caicos

 The Turks and Caicos Islands unfortunately has a history long associated with slavery.
-This includes both indigenous Taino language peoples that were enslaved in the Turks and Caicos and moved to Hispaniola and other neighboring islands, and later of African slaves that originated in West Africa and were eventually brought to the Turks and Caicos.
+This includes both indigenous Taino language peoples that were enslaved in the Turks and Caicos and moved to Hispaniola and other neighboring islands, and later African slaves that originated in West Africa and who were eventually brought to the Turks and Caicos.

-When taking a simplified view of the migrations of peoples into the Turks and Caicos, there were three different migration events associated with slavery that contributed to the core group of African origin peoples in the Turks and Caicos.
-These events were slaves and servants brought by the Bermudians pursuing the salt industry, circa the latter 1600s, the slaves brought by British Loyalist to work cotton plantations starting in 1783, and slaves freed by the British from the slave trade in the early and middle 1800s.
+When taking a simplified view of the migrations of peoples into the Turks and Caicos, there were three different migration events associated with slavery that contributed to the core group of African-origin peoples in the Turks and Caicos.
+These events were slaves and servants brought by the Bermudians pursuing the salt industry, circa the latter 1600s, the slaves brought by British Loyalists to work cotton plantations starting in 1783, and slaves freed by the British from the slave trade in the early and middle 1800s.

 The first Africans to spend an extended period of time or permanently reside in the Turks and Caicos were likely slaves and servants brought by the Colonial Bermudians to primarily rake salt, yet also to fish, dive for conch, and salvage shipwrecks.

-Initially, Bermudian visits to the Turks and Caicos were seasonal, yet by the late 1600s or early 1700s, it became full-time occupancy and the development of the salinas and salt industry began.
+Initially, Bermudian visits to the Turks and Caicos were seasonal, yet by the late 1600s or early 1700s, it became a full-time occupancy and the development of the salinas and salt industry began.